jammy-data/reallocate_AI/README.md

 You will need to create a developer account [here](https://opendata-ajuntament.barcelona.cat/en/user/login?redirect=http://opendata-ajuntament.barcelona.cat/en/tokens)

+once you have the API key.
+You will need to add it to the `.env.example` file in this repository, and then rename this file to `.env`

+To do this in shell run ```sh cp .env.example .env ```

 ### 4 Run streamlit app

 Install the package in editable mode (recommended):